Years 5 to 12

 Hold a referendum

 Explore how the Constitution can be changed through a referendum in this classroom activity.
-Investigate the role of Australia’s Head of State and decide, as a nation, whether or not to change it.
+Investigate a potential change to the Constitution and then decide—as a nation—whether or not the change should be made.

 Years 5 to 12

 Create a new federation

 - Use the Referendums and plebiscites fact sheet and the Australian Electoral Commission’s Alteration process fact sheet to review the referendum process.